ballertv/active_record_proxy_adapters/README.md

 ## Configuration

 The gem comes preconfigured out of the box.
-However, if default configuration does not suit your needs, you can modify it by using a `.configure` block:
+However, if default configuration does not suit your needs, you can modify them by using a `.configure` block:

 ```ruby
 # config/initializers/active_record_proxy_adapters.rb